A Survey of Model Architectures in Information Retrieval: IR with Pre-Trained Transformers

-\paragraph{Bridging the Gap: Advanced Interaction and Hybrid Models.} The standard bi-encoder's lack of term-level interaction is a performance bottleneck compared to cross-encoders.
+The standard bi-encoder's lack of term-level interaction is a performance bottleneck compared to cross-encoders.
 Several lines of research aim to bridge this gap by introducing more granular representations or by combining different retrieval paradigms.